"Help! How can I recover my data from external hard disk?"

 winfr source-drive: destination-drive: [/mode] [/switches]

 If your data and files are just deleted or lost, then you could choose Regular mode to save your time.
-Now, for example, if you want to recover lost pdf files from external F: drive to D: drive, you could use a wildcard “*” here if you don’t know the filename.
+For example, if you want to recover lost pdf files from external F: drive to D: drive, you could use a wildcard “*” here if you don’t know the filename.

 Then you could input the command: